The Top 10 Web Accessibility Best Practices

 9. Provide Audio Alternatives

 Individuals with hearing difficulties and people who visit your website in noisy environments often can’t hear audio elements sufficiently.
 Plus, many mobile users watch videos on silent mode during their breaks and commutes.
-So, ensuring alternative formatting on multimedia content is essential.
+So, ensuring alternative formatting on multimedia content is essential for good video accessibility.
 Make your audio online content accessible by:

 • Providing closed captions and transcripts on all videos.